RaineXael/dothackSteamDeckSounds/README.md

 # .hackInfectionSounds
 A .hack//INFECTION soundpack for the AudioLoader Steam Deck plugin

-Sounds from .hack//INFECTION, by CyberConnect2 and published by Bandai Namco Entertainment.
+Sounds from .hack//INFECTION by CyberConnect2 and published by Bandai / Bandai Namco Entertainment.

 Uses mostly sounds from "The World" part of the game, with some of the desktop sounds mixed in.